IldikoPilan/text_sanitization/README.md

 - TAB_all_INTACT.zip: the sanitized version of the Text Anonymization Benchmark (TAB) dataset using INTACT and two other state-of-the-art baselines: GPT 3.5-generated replacements with [Presidio](https://github.com/microsoft/presidio/blob/main/docs/samples/python/synth_data_with_openai.ipynb) and the self-disclosure abstraction model from [Dou el al. (2024)](https://huggingface.co/douy/Llama-2-7B-lora-instruction-ft-abstraction-three-span).
 The original TAB dataset can be downloaded from [here](https://github.com/NorskRegnesentral/text-anonymization-benchmark).
 - manual_eval_data_spec_truth_INTACT.xlsx: a subset of TAB sanitized with INTACT and manually evaluated for specificity and truthfulness.
 - manual_eval_data_spec_truth_Dou.xlsx: a subset of TAB sanitized with Dou et al.'s model and manually evaluated for specificity and truthfulness.
+- manual_eval_data_spec_truth_Presidio.xlsx: a subset of TAB sanitized with Presidio synthetic replacements and manually evaluated for specificity and truthfulness.
 - eval_TPS.py: replacements utility evaluation using the Text Preserved Similarity (TPS) metric proposed in the paper.
 - eval_doc_clustering.py: replacements utility evaluation using the document clustering downstream task.